jacobcons/wallpaper-mate/README.md

 # Wallpaper Mate

-> Wallpaper Mate is a command-line tool that allows you to update your desktop background with a fresh, random new wallpaper.
+> Wallpaper Mate is a CLI tool that allows you to update your desktop background with a fresh, random new wallpaper.
 You can specify the search terms you want to look under e.g. space, nature.
 Additionally, you can refresh your wallpaper based on an interval you specify.